TheUnboundedSoul/ProjectP/README.md

 # ProjectP
-ProjectP is a fan made site for pokemon
+ProjectP is a fan made site for pokemon, it will include a pokedex, a page dedicated for every pokemon and a section for npcs and important characters in the series (game and anime).